-OAIster http://oaister.umdl.umich.edu/o/oaister/ is a union catalog of digital resources, allowing for cross-searching of over 10 million records from 730 contributing repositories, most of which are full-text, open access.
+OAIster OAIster http://oaister.umdl.umich.edu/o/oaister/ is a union catalog of digital resources that allows cross-searching of over 10 million records from 730 contributing repositories, most of which are full-text, Open Access.
 An OAIster phrase search for "virtual reference" yields 120 records.
-There is no option to limit to scholarly, peer-reviewed or refereed items.
+There is no option to limit to scholarly, peer-reviewed, or refereed items.
 Results appear to be quite relevant.
-Out of the first

-10, almost all are full-text, although one of the links is not working.
-E-LIS records, and records for a number of institutional repositories, are included.
+Of the first 10 results, almost all are full text, although one of the links did not work.
+E-LIS records and records for a number of institutional repositories, are included.